hello@growthengineering.co.uk

 1. Practise Makes Perfect

-What is SCORMThere are a few ways you can bring the real world to your online training.
-You can use VR to create virtual worlds that drive complex training experiences.
-Or, you can create scenario-based eLearning units that provide an opportunity for safe experimentation.
+There are a few ways you can bring the real world into your online training.
+For instance, you could use immersive technologies like VR to create virtual worlds that drive complex training experiences.

 2. Challenge Learners